 - Round up: The average monthly mortgage payment is $1,030, according to The Balance.
 If homeowners round this up to $1,100, they’ll end the year having paid an extra $840.

 - Use windfalls: Any time you have a surplus of cash (whether you were particularly frugal one month, got a bonus at work or received your tax refund), roll it into your next mortgage payment.

 - Budget: Evaluate how you’re spending your money and determine areas where you can cut back.
 Use the savings to pad your payments.

 Approaching your mortgage payment plan with a strategy can help you carefully budget and determine ways to save.
-If you have any questions about paying off your mortgage or home financing in general, reach out to a Bank Midwest mortgage specialist.
+If you have any questions about paying off your mortgage or home financing in general, reach out to a Bank Midwest mortgage banker.